Nakano Broadway (中野ブロードウェイ) is a famous Anime and Manga shopping complex, located in western Tokyo and well-loved by locals and tourists alike.

 The in-door shopping complex is a collection of many smaller stores, that each specialise in goods related to anime & manga, idols, action figures, watches and general electronics.
 With both new and second-hand items.

 Founded in 1966, Nakano Broadway initially was conceived as a luxury shopping centre and designed as a self-contained living and entertainment complex typical of that time.
 In the 1980s the complex lost its glamour and became overshadowed by the larger and newly built districts of Shibuya and Roppongi.
-As a result, retail space became cheaper and starting entrepreneurs moved in and overtime more and more smaller shops specialising in Otaku culture arrived.
+As a result, retail space became cheaper and starting entrepreneurs moved in and overtime more and more smaller shops specializing in Otaku culture arrived.

 One of the stores founded there was the now famous Mandrake, a shop that started as a small second-hand manga shop, and today is the largest second-hand otaku style shop of its kind in Japan, with multiple stores in major cities around the country.